fraware/LeanUniverse/README.md

 ## Development
 We will be using the using `poetry` to manage the project dependencies and the virtual environments.
-Once you clone the repo, you should run `potery install`.
+Once you clone the repo, you should run `poetry install`.
 To run the code you need to run `poetry shell` to get the proper shell environment with everything installed.
 To add a new dependency you can run `poetry add numpy` and the same way you can remove the dependency.

 ## License
 The model is licensed under the [CC-BY-NC 4.0](LICENSE).
 Use of this package for commercial purposes is prohibited.